 Now let’s look at a “dazzle-is-in-the-details” example:

 There’s no contest here, is there?
 The second example, loaded with specifics about what went wrong and what almost derailed the project, is mighty impressive.
 The details highlight the applicant’s creativity, thoroughness, tenacity, communication skills, and leadership potential.
-When spelled out this way, discussing an obstacle can make your essays shine with the drama of the story and can associate you with lively elements and images.
+Spelling out the story of an obstacle this way can make your essays shine by conveying the drama of the situation and associating you with lively elements and images.
 For example, in the second example, it’s easy to visualize the two dissenting engineers, the surprise of discovering the price hike for the materials, and the VP’s frown.
-In the first, there’s only the haziest impression of an employee smiling about a job well done.
+In the first, we get only the haziest impression of an employee smiling about a job well done.

-3. Discussing obstacles makes you a more fully developed, more relatable applicant.
+3. Discussing obstacles makes you more relatable and shows your full potential.

-Can you see through these examples how including specific, key obstacles in your essays and explaining how you negotiated them showcases your ability to overcome the unexpected?
-This will assure the adcoms that you can capably execute a well-defined plan – even when you face unexpected bumps in the road.
+Think through the examples we just offered and consider how including specific, key obstacles in your essays and explaining how you negotiated them can showcase your ability to overcome the unexpected.
+This will assure the adcoms that you can capably execute a well-defined plan, even when you encounter unexpected bumps in the road.
 Moreover, it shows the school how you spring into action when the chips are down.
-This adds to a fuller understanding of who you are as an individual – and as an applicant the school would like to have in its next class.
+This facilitates a fuller understanding of who you are as an individual – and as someone the school would like to have in its next class.

 Related Resources: